 Adam Miller is the President & CEO of Cornerstone OnDemand (NASDAQ: CSOD).
-He founded Cornerstone in 1999 in his one-bedroom apartment to help people realize their potential, and he has grown it to be one of the largest cloud computing companies in the world with over 22 million users in 191 countries.
+He founded Cornerstone in 1999 in his one-bedroom apartment to help people realize their potential, and he has grown it to be one of the largest cloud computing companies in the world with nearly 30 million users in 191 countries.
 Under his leadership, Cornerstone has grown at a compounded annual growth rate of over 50% since 2007 and today the Cornerstone global team operates in over 24 countries.

 Miller also is an active social entrepreneur.
 He is the chairman of the Cornerstone OnDemand Foundation, which helps people who help people, with a focus on education, workforce development and disaster relief.
 He is the current chairman of Team Rubicon, a leading veterans services organization providing humanitarian aid globally.
 He led the merger of FAAN and FAI to create FARE (Food Allergy Research & Education) and serves on FARE’s executive board.
 In addition to his work with FARE, he helped seed Aimmune Therapeutics and create the UCLA Food Allergy Center.
 He is the past-president and a current director of IKAR in Los Angeles.
 He also coaches his children’s AYSO and tournament soccer teams.